karpathy/llama2.c/README.md

 ## unsorted todos

+- revive tests; train a tiny Llama test model (committed to repo) and use it as reference in unit tests
+- make it easier to add a new dataset with not too much pain
 - add multiquery support into run.c
-- add custom bpe training code and the ability to train a smaller vocabulary (32K is to much)
 - should calculate freq_cis online in the script run.c instead of loading them
 - int4/8 quantization
 - export the model in a more sensible output format with a proper header, etc.
-- train a tiny Llama test model (committed to repo) and use it as reference in unit tests
 - support Llama 2 7B Chat models and tune run.c to Chat UI/UX
 - llama2.cu investigate and merge
 - (LoRA) finetuning and export of Llama 2 models